PCR tests performed in screening clinics will now be reserved for certain higher priority clients.

 - Symptomatic police and firefighters, and security personnel of the Quebec National Assembly;

 - People with a temporary exemption for treatment and essential medical services according to Transport Canada;

 - People who are homeless or in a precarious residential situation;

 - Ambulatory patients for whom treatment against COVID-19 (e.g. Paxlovid) is being considered;

-- persons from First Nations, Inuit and Métis communities and persons travelling to these communities for work
+- Persons covered by entry management programs in isolated areas, as well as persons from First Nations, Inuit and Métis communities and persons travelling to these communities for work;

 The CISSS de l’Outaouais would like to remind you that Covid-19 is still circulating in the community.